-- (4) the name and last-known mailing address of the owner of record and the secured party of record; - (5) the name of the transferee; - (6) other information required by Section 7(b); and - (7) one of the following: - (A) the certificate of title is an electronic certificate; - (B) the secured party does not have possession of the written certificate of title created in the name of the owner of record; or - (C) the secured party is delivering the written certificate of title to the office with the secured party's transfer statement. - (b) Unless the office rejects a secured party's transfer statement for a reason stated in Section 8(c), not later than 20 days after delivery to the office of the statement and payment of fees and taxes payable under the law of this state other than this [act] in connection with the statement or the acquisition or use of the vessel, the office shall: - (1) accept the statement; - (2) amend the files of the office to reflect the transfer; and - (3) if the name of the owner whose ownership interest is being transferred is indicated on the certificate of title: - (A) cancel the certificate even if the certificate has not been delivered to the office; - (B) create a new certificate indicating the transferee as owner; and - (C) deliver the new certificate or a record evidencing an electronic certificate.

-(c) An application under subsection (a) or the creation of a certificate of title under subsection (b) is not by itself a disposition of the vessel and does not by itself relieve the secured party of its duties under [UCC Article 9].

-Source: UCOTA Section 21.

-A secured party could be "the transferee" within the meaning of paragraph (a)(5) if the secured party either purchases the vessel at a disposition pursuant to UCC Section 9-610 or accepts the vessel in full or partial satisfaction of the debt pursuant to UCC Section 9-620.
+1 (b) Unless the office rejects a secured party's transfer statement for a reason in Section 2 8(c), not later than 20 days after delivery to the office of the statement and payment of all 3 applicable taxes and fees, the office shall: 4 (1) accept the statement; 5 (2) amend the files of the office to reflect the transfer; and 6 (3) if the name of the owner whose ownership interest is being transferred is 7 indicated on the certificate of title: 8 (A) cancel the certificate even if the certificate has not been delivered to 9 the office; 10 (B) create a new certificate indicating as owner the name of the transferee; 11 and 12 (C) deliver the new certificate or a record evidencing an electronic 13 certificate pursuant to Section 12(a).
+14 (c) An application under subsection (a) or the creation of a certificate of title under 15 subsection (b) is not by itself a disposition of the vessel and does not by itself relieve the secured 16 party of its duties under [UCC Article 9].
+17 Comment 18 19 Source: UCOTA Section 21.
+20 21 A secured party could be "the transferee" within the meaning of paragraph (a)(5) if the 22 23 secured party either purchases the vessel at a disposition pursuant to UCC Section 9-610 or accepts the vessel in full or partial satisfaction of the debt pursuant to UCC Section 9-620.
+24 accepts the vessel in full of partial satisfaction of the debt pursuant to occ section 3-020.
+25 SECTION 20.

-SECTION 20.
 TRANSFER BY OPERATION OF LAW.
+26 (a) In this section: 27 (1) "By operation of law" means pursuant to a law or judicial order affecting